DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

  openssl req -key privatekey.pem -new -out domain.csr openssl x509 -req -days 3650 -in domain.csr -signkey privatekey.pem -out domain.cert
 ```

+## Support

+This callout is open-source software, and is not a supported part of Apigee.
+If
+you need assistance, you can try inquiring on [the Google Cloud Community forum
+dedicated to Apigee](https://goo.gle/apigee-community) There is no service-level
+guarantee for responses to inquiries posted to that forum; we do the best we can!

 ## Bugs